EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Machine Learning/Machine Learning Engineering/Designing Machine Learning Systems.md

 - Deciding how much to charge for your product or service is probably one of the hardest business decisions; why not let ML do it for you?
 Price optimization is the process of estimating a price at a certain time period to maximize a defined objective function, such as the company’s margin, revenue, or growth rate.
 ML-based pricing optimization is most suitable for cases with a large number of transactions where demand fluctuates and consumers are willing to pay a dynamic price—

 - Acquiring a new user is expensive.
-As of 2019, the average cost for an app to acquire a user who’ll make an in-app purchase is $86.61.9 The acquisition cost for Lyft is estimated at $158/rider.
+As of 2019, the average cost for an app to acquire a user who’ll make an in-app purchase is USD 86.61.9 The acquisition cost for Lyft is estimated at USD 158/rider.
 This cost is so much higher for enterprise customers.
 Customer acquisition cost is hailed by investors as a startup killer.

 - Typically, the percentiles you’ll want to look at are p90, p95, and p99.
 The 90th percentile (p90) for the 10 requests above is 3,000 ms, which is an outlier.